myodevops/LaravelBabelKit/README.md

-## laravel-easy-localizer README
+## Laravel BabelKit README

-Laravel Easy Localizer is a Visual Studio Code extension that simplifies the process of extracting and managing localization strings in Laravel projects.
+Laravel BabelKit is a Visual Studio Code extension that simplifies the process of extracting and managing localization strings in Laravel projects.

 ### Features